Cyb3rDo/-Mining-Data-on-Twitter-with-Python/README.md

-# Source Code for Mining Data with Python Course
+# Source Code for Mining Data on Twitter with Python Course

 These are the companion files for working on the excercises in the [Mining Data on Twitter with Python](https://www.youtube.com/playlist?list=PLmcBskOCOOFW1SNrz6_yzCEKGvh65wYb9) tutorial on our Youtube Channel